JuliaAtoms/AtomicLevels.jl/README.md

 ```

 which is of type `Configuration`.
 To access information about subshells, you can index into
-the configuration which returns a tuple (including a corresponding `Orbital` object, so you
+the configuration which returns a tuple.
+Tuple contains an `Orbital` object, so you
-can, for example, access the `ℓ` and `s` angular momentum quantum numbers):
+can, for example, ask for the `ℓ` and `s` angular momentum quantum numbers of the subshell

 ```
 julia> shell = configuration[end]